Eszopiclone (By mouth)

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Anxiety, aggression, confusion, depression, or thoughts of hurting yourself
+- Anxiety, aggression, confusion, depression, nervousness, unusual moods or behavior, thoughts of hurting yourself

 - Seeing, hearing, or feeling things that are not there